-In response to the Charging Letter, M. notified USADA on 28 June 2004 that, in conformity with paragraph 9 (b) (iv) of the USADA Protocol, he elected to "bypass the domestic hearing process" described in paragraph 9 (b) (ii) of the USADA Protocol and "proceed directly to a single final hearing before the Court of Arbitration for Sport".

-Paragraph 9 (b) (iv) of the USADA Protocol provides that upon an athlete making such an election, "[t]he CAS decision shall be final and binding on all parties and shall not be subject to further review or appeal".
+Indeed, paragraph 9 (b) (iv) of the USADA Protocol entitles an athlete to "elect to bypass" the domestic hearing process described in paragraph 9 (b) (ii) of the USADA Protocol and "proceed directly to a single final hearing before CAS conducted in the United States".
+Paragraph 9 (b) (iv) of the USADA Protocol also provides that upon an athlete making such an election, "[t]he CAS decision shall be final and binding on all parties and shall not be subject to further review or appeal".

-On 5 July 2004, Claimant submitted its Request for Arbitration to the CAS.
+On 6 July 2004, Claimant submitted its Request for Arbitration to the CAS.

-M. submitted his Answer to USADA's Request for Arbitration on 6 July 2004.
+G. submitted her Answer to USADA's Request for Arbitration on 14 July 2004.